nucleartide/Breadforge/.github/pull_request_template.md

 </details>

----

-* [ ] **quality assurance and screen recording** once everything is wrapped up, to lead off the pull request
-* [ ] Update readme with new pull request.
+## Screen Recording

+> Record a quick 5 to 10 second clip of your feature in action.

+...

-## (summarize) Changelog
+## Changelog

 > Provide a bulleted list of changes that were made in this pull request.

 * ...

-## (writeup) How it works
+## How it works

 > Explain what you did, how you did it, and why you did it.
-Also any lessons that might be useful to others.
+Discuss any lessons that might be useful to others.
 >
-> (Note to self: it's easiest to do a stream-of-consciousness writeup of what you did.)
+> (Note to self: it's easiest to do a stream-of-consciousness write-up of what you did.)

 ...

+## Final Checklist

+> Some final tasks for sign-off.

+* [ ] Update readme with new pull request